-It's likely you're paying too much in property taxes if you reside in an area where property values have depreciated.
-Ad Valorem taxes are based upon a past assessment of your house, so if prices have gone down in your area, you can challenge your assessment and save money.
+It's possible you're paying too much in property taxes if you reside in an area where property values have declined.
+Ad Valorem taxes are based upon a previous assessment of your real estate, so if prices are less than what they used to be in your area, you can challenge your assessment and save money.
 When building your case, an appraisal from us is your best evidence.
-We can assist you in appealing your tax assessment.
+We can assist you in disputing your tax assessment.

-When the amount being loaned to the home owneris more than 80% of the actual value of the home, most lenders ask homebuyers to buy this additional insurance policy.
+When the amount being loaned to the homeowneris more than 80% of the actual value of the real estate, most lenders ask homebuyers to take out this additional insurance policy.
 That policy is Private Mortgage Insurance, or PMI.
-Since the added payment is usually bundled into the monthly mortgage payment, it is often forgotten.
-PMI isn't necessary when the remaining balance of the loan - whether through market appreciation or principal pay down - goes below the 80% mark, making this very unfavorable.
-In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) requiring lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.
+This added payment is often bundled into the monthly mortgage payment and is quickly forgotten.
+PMI becomes unnecessary when the leftover balance of the loan - whether through market appreciation or principal pay down - decreases below the 80% mark, making this very unfavorable.
+In fact, the Homeowners Protection Act (HPA) of 1998 was invoked by the United States Congress requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.

-If you'd like to do away with PMI, J. Boyles Appraisals, LLC will provide you with a statement regarding the value of your home.
-The price you paid for the appraisal can usually be recovered in just a few months because you'll no longer be paying the PMI.
+J. Boyles Appraisals, LLC can provide you with a statement regarding the value of your home, and the price you paid for the home valuation can usually be offset in just a few months because you'll no longer be paying the PMI.

-Order your appraisal from J. Boyles Appraisals, LLC todayOrder today
+Get your appraisal from J. Boyles Appraisals, LLCOrder online

-A divorce is an especially traumatic event for the parties involved, and it is often further complicated by the difficult decision of who gets the home.
-Regardless of the situation, it's a good idea to get an appraisal from J. Boyles Appraisals, LLC so both parties are entirely aware of the true market value of their home.
+A divorce is an especially traumatic event for the parties involved, and it is often even more complicated by the burdensome decision of who maintains the property.
+It's a good idea to order an appraisal from J. Boyles Appraisals, LLC so both parties are entirely aware of the true market value of their property, regardless of the situation.

-The parties will have a clearer picture of what price to set, if they need to sell the home.
-And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.
+If the parties want to sell the home, they'll have a better idea of what price to set.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.

 Accurate and fair estate liquidation

-Losing a loved one is a hard time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the residential property involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.
+The loss of a loved one is a painful time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the real estate involved.
+We ensure the maximum degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

-Most Americans don't have dedicated estate planners or executors to handle these matters, unlike wealthy individuals.
-And seeing that a home or other property often makes up an unequal share of the total estate value, knowing the true value of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received an honest deal.
+Most Americans don't have dedicated estate planners or executors to manage these matters, unlike many wealthy individuals.
+A home or other property often makes up an uneven share of the total estate value, so understanding the true worth of the real estate at hand is of significant importance to ensuring disputing parties leave knowing they've received an honest deal.

-We are familiar with the stress associated with an employee relocation.
-We take great care in organizing an accommodating appointment time for the appraisal inspection.
-During our detailed inspection, we encourage relocating employees to provide feedback on the positive attributes of their property, along with information about any new sales or listings in their neighborhood that they want considered.
+Employee relocation can be a stressful event, and we understand.
+That being said, we take great care in establishing a convenient appointment time for the appraisal inspection.
+During our thorough inspection, we suggest relocating employees to provide input on the positive features of their property, along with information about any current sales or listings in their neighborhood that they want considered.

-Sell your home quickly — at the right price
+Sell your home promptly — for an accurate price

-Whether you decide to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a more informed decision when determining your selling price.
-An appraiser has no vested interest in what price the house sells for, apart from real estate agents.
-Our fees aren't a percentage of the sales price, but rather they depend on our efforts to complete the appraisal report.
+A professional appraisal will help you make a more informed decision regarding your selling price, whether you want to sell your home on your own or with the help of a real estate agent.
+An appraiser has no vested interest in what price the house sells for, unlike real estate agents.
+Our fees aren't a percentage of the sales price, but rather they depend on our efforts to finish the appraisal report.

-On a daily basis, we examine the difference in value things like an additional bathroom or a kitchen remodel can make.
-Getting a professional appraisal is a reliable way to decide what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long homes stay on the market.
+On a daily basis, we determine the difference in value items like an additional bathroom or a kitchen remodel can make.
+And we're experts in knowing how long housesare on the market.
+So, getting a professional appraisal is a trusted way to decide what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time.